Delicate-Jerk/English-Hinglish/Readme.md

 - The code allows you to input English text and receive the translated Hinglish text either through the terminal or a graphical user interface.

 ## For the Tradional ML Approach
-- Just install the latest version of required dependiciies and run the code by enetring the json dataset in the path provided in the repo
+- Just install the latest version of required dependiciies and run the code by replacing the path to the dataset with `hinglish_upload_v1.json`
         ```bash
         python ml-src.py
         ```